Macroraptorial sperm whale: Description

 Macroraptorial sperm whales had large, functional, conical teeth in both jaws, as opposed to the modern sperm whale whose teeth are small and nonfunctional in the upper jaw.
 The teeth were deeply rooted into the gumline and could interlock, probably to aid in holding struggling prey.
 The teeth of Livyatan, at a length of 31 cm, were one of the biggest teeth of any animal, excluding tusks.
-The macroraptorials also had well-developed muscles used in biting–the temporalis and masseter.
+The macroraptorials also had well-developed muscles used in biting—the temporalis and masseter.
 They also developed buccal exostoses in the mouth, bony growths which act as buttresses during biting, further increasing the bite force.

-Like modern sperm whales, the macroraptorials had a curved basin–the supracranial basin–on the top of the skull.
-This encompassed the entire breadth if the snout in Livyatan and Brygmophyseter; Zygophyseter and Acrophyseter, instead, had reduced basins indicating beaks.
+Like modern sperm whales, the macroraptorials had a curved basin—the supracranial basin—on the top of the skull.
+This encompassed the entire breadth of the snout in Livyatan and Brygmophyseter; Zygophyseter and Acrophyseter, instead, had reduced basins indicating beaks.
 The elongated lumbar vertebrae of Zygophyseter indicate it had larger multifidus and longissimus back muscles and was, thus, faster than the modern sperm whale which, comparable to other large open-ocean animals, travels horizontally at 4 kph.